U.S.-backed Syrian force launches 'final battle' against Islamic State

 (For a graphic on 'Syria areas of control' click here)

-Reporting by Rodi Said in Syria; Writing by Tom Perry in Beirut; Editing by John Stonestreet and David Holmes
+Additional reporting by Mark Hosenball in London Writing by Tom Perry in Beirut; Editing by John Stonestreet and David Holmes